 - Cook on high for 2 minutes while stirring constantly until the meat is no longer pink.

-Pro tip - The high heat will sear the meat on all sides keeping the pieces moist inside. - Next, add ½ cup water and let come to a boil.
-Then, cover the pan, lower the heat, and let simmer on medium-low until the lamb is cooked to fork-tender.
+Pro tip - The high heat will sear the meat on all sides keeping the pieces moist inside. - Next, add ½ cup water and let comes to a boil.
+Cover the pan, lower the heat, and let simmer on low until the lamb is cooked to fork-tender, about 1½ to 2 hours.

-Pro tip - If necessary add a little more water as needed.
-Alternatively, you can add 1 cup of water and cook it with gravy. - When the lamb is fork-tender, taste and adjusts the seasoning.
+Pro tip - The meat will release its juices, but If necessary, add more water to prevent it from sticking to the bottom. - When the lamb is fork-tender, taste and adjusts the seasoning.
 Garnish with fresh herbs like cilantro (fresh coriander).

 - Enjoy!